 Martinez's work with MLB Network is in addition to his role as a Postseason analyst with Turner Sports, which began in 2013.

-Kevin Millar, a 12-year Major League first baseman and outfielder, co-hosts Intentional Talk with Chris Rose year-round on MLB Network.
+Kevin Millar, a 12-year Major League first baseman and outfielder, co-hosts MLB Network’s Intentional Talk weekdays at 5 p.m.
+ET alongside Stephen Nelson.
 He also appears on the Spring Training series 30 Clubs in 30 Days and MLB Network's special event coverage throughout the year.

-Launched in April of 2011, Intentional Talk is an open forum hosted by Rose and Millar, where everyone and everything are the subject of discussion and opinion.
-During the regular season, Intentional Talk airs weekdays live at 5:00 p.m.
-ET and during the offseason, it airs live at 3:00 p.m.
+Launched in April of 2011, Intentional Talk is an open forum where everyone and everything are the subject of discussion and opinion.
+During the regular season, Intentional Talk airs weekdays live at 5 p.m.
+ET and during the offseason, it airs live at 3:30 p.m.
 ET.